RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ## 1.0.43 - Session Dashboard rework

 - FIX: Workorder and session add speed dials shouldn't be cut off by the work order and scouting containers anymore
+- FIX: Share prices are no longer zero when choosing a composite sell location (like TDD & Admin for microtech)
+- FIX: Shortened the names of RMC and CMAT to save space in the workorder editor

 -----